silshack/spring2016/_posts/jwarrich/2016-03-22-Javairia-and-GaKay-Chapter7-Exercises.md

 <iframe src="https://trinket.io/embed/python3/b242272b35" width="100%" height="356" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 Reflection:
-The exercises were pretty straight forward, the only one we had difficulty with was exercise 4.
+The exercises were pretty straightforward, the only one we had difficulty with was exercise 4.
 A problem we ran into was appending the payment type to the end of an existing list.
-With Elliots help, we figured out that the payment type was being recognized as a string, so we had make it its own list.
+With Elliots help, we figured out that the payment type was being recognized as a string, so we had to make it into its own list.
 Overall, this was a good introduction.